iron-vault-plugin/iron-vault/docs/Other Features/Settings.md

 For more on rulesets, see [[Rulesets and Homebrew]].

 * **Enable Ironsworn ruleset**: when enabled, the *Ironsworn* base ruleset will be loaded.
+* **Enable Delve expansion for Ironsworn**: (experimental) when enabled, the _Ironsworn: Delve_ core ruleset will be loaded.
+This assumes _Ironsworn_ is also enabled in order to work correctly.
 * **Enable Starforged ruleset**: when enabled, the *Starforged* base ruleset will be loaded.
+* **Enable Sundered Isles expansion for Starforged**: (experimental) If enabled, _Sundered Isles_ content will be enabled.
+This assumes _Starforged_ to also be enabled in order to work correctly.
+There is currently no way to "exclude" _Starforged_-themed content when _Sundered Isles_ is enabled.
+You just get both.

 ### Homebrew